CiscoDevNet/appdad/README.md

         De-provisioning

 ### Use Cases
-        * As a Cloud Admin, you have already provisioned cloud connections to AWS leveraging AppD Cloud Connections API to pull metrics data from AWS Services (Load Balancers, Storage, Hosts, Databases)
+        * As a Cloud Admin, you have already provisioned cloud connections to AWS leveraging Cisco Cloud Observability Cloud Connections API to pull metrics data from AWS Services (Load Balancers, Storage, Hosts, Databases)
         * As Infra Ops, set up anomaly detection for AWS EC2 instances to alert on thresholds exceeded for CPU Utilization